marcospb19/dotin/README.md

 # How `dotin` helps

-After you've done the setup, `dotin` lets you bulk-create symlinks from backup location to the desired file location.
+With `dotin`, you group these files together, and for each file, create a symlink to the desired location.

 ## The setup (hardest part)